csswizardry/csswizardry.github.com/case-studies-ocado-workshop.md

 Highly regarded, and no small setup.
 However, there were several other interesting things that I learned in my time at Ocado.
-Firstly, I got to understand the sheer size, breadth, and scale at which they work: Ocado is not only.an online-only grocery supermarket, but they also manage stores for [pets ](https://fetch.co.uk), [kitchen appliances](https://sizzle.co.uk), and even [cosmetics](https://fabled.com).
+Firstly, I got to understand the sheer size, breadth, and scale at which they work: Ocado is not only an online-only grocery supermarket, but they also manage stores for [pets ](https://fetch.co.uk), [kitchen appliances](https://sizzle.co.uk), and even [cosmetics](https://fabled.com).
 Although they don’t have the same physical presence as other retailers, being 100% online brings its own interesting and